 Therefore, when promoting, both the customer and the optimizer should pay special attention to assessing general and inaccurate requests and the reasonableness of the promotion costs if less frequent transactional requests, at lower costs, will bring more buyers.

 Multimedia – words are associated with multimedia content (watch videos, download music, photos).

-Seasonality and eventfulness – the query has pronounced bursts of activity and recessions at certain times of the year, months, dates.
-Such options are “Buy winter boots”, “gifts for March 8”, “seedlings”.
+Seasonality and eventfulness – the query has pronounced bursts of activity and recessions at certain times of the year, months, and dates.
+Such options are “Buy winter boots,” “gifts for March 8”, and “seedlings.”

 What you need to know about the anatomy of search queries

-Search phrases consist of several parts: body, specifier and tail.
-This can be considered by an example.
+Search phrases consist of several parts: body, specifier, and tail.
+This can be considered as an example.

 What can be said about the “cake” request?
 It cannot be used to determine the user’s intention.
 It is high-frequency, which determines the high competition in the issuance.
-Using this request for promotion will bring a large share of non-targeted traffic, which negatively affects behavioral metrics.
-The high frequency and specificity of the “cake” query is determined by its anatomy: it consists only of a body.
+Using this request for promotion will bring a large share of non-targeted traffic, negatively affecting behavioral metrics.
+The high frequency and specificity of the “cake” query are determined by its anatomy: it consists only of a body.

-Pay attention to the request “buy a cake”.
-It consists of a “cake” body and a “buy” specifier.
+Pay attention to the request “buy a cake.”
+It has a “cake” body and a “buy” specifier.
 The latter determines the user’s intention.
-It is the specifiers that indicate that the key belongs to transactional or informational ones.
+The specifiers indicate that the key belongs to transactional or informational ones.
 Look at the examples:

 - Buy a cake.